zeta-squared/shopper-api/README.md

 ```
 FLASK_APP=shopper.py
 ```

+I have included all the database migration files (generated with [Flask-Migrate](https://flask-migrate.readthedocs.io)) in `./migrations/`.
+To initialise the database run `flask db upgrade`.
+This will create the `sqlite` database `./instance/shopper.db`.

 Now use `flask run` to start the application.
 It will run, by default, on `localhost:5000`.
 You can optionally, change the port by using the `FLASK_RUN_PORT=<port>` variable in `./.flaskenv`.
 Documentation can be found at `localhost:<port>/`.

 ### Acknowledgements